kapawlak/temp_lab_host/Courses/6/AL/xlab4.md

 2. What assumptions did we make when we used the mass and dimensions of the platter to calculate its moment of inertia?

-3. In what way could these assumptions cause a discrepancy between the two values you obtained for the moment of inertia?
-Hint: Using Video 2, inspect how the mass of the turntable is distributed around the axis of rotation.
+3. In what way could these assumptions cause a discrepancy between the two values you obtained for the moment of inertia? ;;; Inspect how the mass of the turntable is distributed around the axis of rotation.;;;

 4. What else might cause a discrepancy between these two values?
 ::::::
 # Conclusion
-:::Activity
+:::Exercise
 Write a brief statement summarizing the main points of this lab.
 :::